Epiophlebia superstes: Adults

 Length in adult Epiophlebia superstes ranges from 45 mm to 53 mm.
 Its body is black, striped in bright yellow on both the thorax and abdomen.

 They present a genae with lateral tubercles, their labrum widens distally, and the antennae are segmented with composed segments.
 Epiophlebia superstes presents an elongated and flattened pedicel, postfrons with transverse shield-like intraocellar ridge, antitandem lobes in the male occipital lobes, male epiproct with ventral and dorsal rami, male gonocoxae elongate and the 8th female abdominal segment with midventral apical spur.

 The copulatory apparatus of Epiophlebia includes a pair of elongated and posteriorly directed hamuli with bloated studded hooked apices and a median process of abdominal sternum two, as well as a somewhat bottle shaped sperm vesicle that can be found at the 3rd abdominal sternum.
 The ovipositor of the females shares a lot of characteristics with zygopterans, with setae and sensilia which are in egg laying, assessing the suitability of the leave they are on and being responsible for the zigzag pattern of its egg disposition.

 Some plesiomorphic character states are the following: labial end hook occasionally two-segmented (not as usual as one-segmented), well developed glossae and paraglossae, and a trilobate hypopharynx.

-To distinguish E. superstes from the rest of its genre we have to observe the 6th abdominal segment, laterally beyond antecostal suture, and segments 7–10 and terminalia ferruginous, with dorsal pale spots of segments 8–10 obscure.
+To distinguish Epiophlebia superstes from the rest of its genre we have to observe the 6th abdominal segment, laterally beyond antecostal suture, and segments 7–10 and terminalia ferruginous, with dorsal pale spots of segments 8–10 obscure.